Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-20-git-config.md

 1. User: `~/.gitconfig`: Config that applies to all repos of a user.
 It is configured with `--global` argument.
 1. Repo: `.git/config`: Config that applies to a single repo.
 It is configured with no arguments.

-This article disects my user git config.
+This article dissects my user git config.
 However, the configurations apply at all levels.

 ## User section